ericyan3000/CS598-DLH-Chet/README.md

 The data is available in https://physionet.org/content/mimiciii/1.4/.
 The only two datasets used in this project is `ADMISSIONS.csv` and `DIAGNOSES_ICD.csv`.
 These two files should be placed under the directory `data\mimic3\raw` for data pre-processing.

 # Run
 Open and run the final.ipynb jupyter notebook file.
+The environment requirements are specified in the notebook file.